ysmood/noflow/doc/readme.jst.md

 A minimal server middleware composer for the future.
 It's mostly used to create http server, handle proxy, etc.
 The interesting part is that it also works fine without any ES6 or ES7 syntax, it's up to you to decide how fancy it will be.
-And because it's middlewares are just normal functions, they can be easily composed with each other.
+And because its middlewares are just normal functions, they can be easily composed with each other.

-To use noflow, you only have to remember a single rule "Any async function should and will return a Promise.".
+To use noflow, you only have to remember a single rule "Any async function should and will return a Promise".

 # Features